 Feyd-Rautha was originally to have stepped out of the "steam bath" nude.
 Sting had agreed to shoot the scene nude, but the studio panicked and told the costume designers that they had to put something on him.
 The skimpy winged g-string he wore was made almost at the very last minute before the scene was set to film.

-Alejandro Jodorowsky had originally planned on filming Dune in the early-'70s, and had enlisted the help of Jean Giraud and H.R.
+Alejandro Jodorowsky had originally planned on filming Dune in the early 70s, and had enlisted the help of Jean Giraud and H.R.
 Giger to create the movie's visual style.
-Salvador Dalí was enlisted to play the part of the Emperor, and Jodorowsky also intended to cast his own son Brontis Jodorowsky as Paul, David Carradine as Duke Leto, Orson Welles as the Baron, and Gloria Swanson as the Bene Gesserit Reverend Mother.
+Salvador Dalí was enlisted to play the part of the Emperor, and Jodorowsky also intended to cast his own son, Brontis Jodorowsky, as Paul, David Carradine as Duke Leto, Orson Welles as the Baron, and Gloria Swanson as the Bene Gesserit Reverend Mother.
 The soundtrack was to be done by Pink Floyd.
 According to Jodorowsky, "The project was sabotaged in Hollywood.
 It was French and not American.
 Their message was 'not Hollywood enough'.
 There was intrigue, plunder.
-The storyboard was circulated among all the big studios.
+The storyboard was circulated amongst all the big studios.
 Later, the visual aspect of Star Wars: Episode IV - A New Hope (1977) strangely resembled our style.
-To make Alien (1979), they called Moebius [Giraud], Chris Foss, Giger, Dan O'Bannon, etc. The project signaled to Americans the possibility of making a big show of science-fiction films, outside of the scientific rigor of 2001: A Space Odyssey (1968).
+To make Alien (1979), they called Moebius (Giraud), Chris Foss, Giger, Dan O'Bannon, etc. The project signaled to Americans the possibility of making a big show of science fiction films, outside of the scientific rigor of 2001: A Space Odyssey (1968).
 The project of Dune changed our lives."
-Jodorowsky also planned on making numerous changes to the source material, including making Duke Leto a eunuch and the spice a blue sponge.
+Jodorowsky also planned on making numerous changes to the source material, including making Duke Leto a eunuch, and the spice a blue sponge.
 Author Frank Herbert openly despised these concepts.

-In the introduction of his 1985 short story collection, "Eye", author Frank Herbert discussed the film's reception and his participation, complimented David Lynch, and listed scenes that were shot but left out of the released version.
-He wrote, "I enjoyed the film even as cut and I told it as I saw it: What reached the screen is a visual feast that begins as "Dune" begins and you hear my dialogue all through it."
+In the introduction of his 1985 short story collection, "Eye", Frank Herbert discussed the film's reception and his participation, complimented David Lynch, and listed scenes that were shot, but left out of the released version.
+He wrote, "I enjoyed the film, even as cut, and I told it as I saw it.
+What reached the screen is a visual feast that begins as "Dune" begins, and you hear my dialogue all through it."
 Herbert also commented, "I have my quibbles about the film, of course.
 Paul was a man playing god, not a god who could make it rain."

-Despite being considered a financial flop, it is the David Lynch movie to make the most money in its initial box office run, and the only one to break into the top 5 in it's opening weekend (it was #2).
+Despite being considered a financial flop, it is the David Lynch movie to make the most money in its initial box office run, and the only one to break into the top five in its opening weekend (it was number two).

 One scene called for Duke Leto (Jürgen Prochnow) to be strapped to a black stretcher and drugged.
 During one take, a high-powered bulb positioned above Prochnow exploded due to heat, raining down molten glass.
 Remarkably, Prochnow was able to free himself from the stretcher, moments before glass fused itself to the place he had been strapped.
 During the filming of the dream sequence, the Baron (Kenneth McMillan) approached Leto, who had special apparatus attached to his face so that green smoke would emerge from his cheek when the Baron scratched it.
 Although thoroughly tested, the smoke gave Prochnow first and second degree burns on his cheek.
-This sequence appears on film in the released version.
+This scene is not in either version of the American DVD.

 The Weirding Module was written into the film to replace the Bene Gesserit martial art referred to by the Fremen as the Weirding Way.
 David Lynch's decision to use modules was taken because he found the idea of the Weirding Way unworkable on film, stating he did not want to see "Kung-fu on Dunes".
 The Weirding Modules was later seen in the computer games Dune (1992) and Emperor: Battle for Dune (2002) as powerful hand-held weapons used by the Fremen Fedaykin special unit.
 In the games Dune II: The Building of a Dynasty (1992) and Dune 2000 (1998) the Weirding Modules are the inspirations of 'sonic tanks' deployed by House Atreides.

-Feyd-Rautha and The Beast Rabban are men of very few words: as the latter, Paul L. Smith speaks only 34 of them during the entire movie; as the former, Sting says a mere 90.
-And that's in the three-hour version of the film.
+Feyd-Rautha and The Beast Rabban are men of very few words: as the latter, Paul L. Smith speaks only 34 of them during the entire movie; as the former, Sting says a mere ninety, and that's in the three-hour version of the film.

 Although it has been claimed that singer Michael Bolton has a cameo as one of the drummers seen when Feyd and Paul start their duel, Bolton himself denied this in a 2012 radio interview with Australian broadcaster Joel Rheinberger.